wp-plugins/real-wp-shop-lite/readme.txt

 I DO NOT offer support for the lite version.
 If you have a question, you can ask here on the plugin's forum, but I will probably not answer ( unless I think it will be useful for many people).

-If you find **BUGS**, please post them on the plugin's forum here, and I will GET RIGHT ON IT.
+If you find **BUGS**, please report them here: http://jultranet.com/wp/demorwpslite/bug-report/

 <h4>Real WP Shop PRO</h4>